-Rick Ramsey, director of the visual arts programmes at Full Sail, says switching the LaunchBox programmes from Final Cut Pro 7 to Final Cut Pro X was less a standard software upgrade than a significant strategic tack.
+Rick Ramsey, director of the visual arts programs at Full Sail, says switching the LaunchBox programs from Final Cut Pro 7 to Final Cut Pro X was less a standard software upgrade than a significant strategic tack.
 “We focus our efforts on providing the right tools and skills that will help our students be competitive in the job market after they graduate,” says Ramsey.
 “And digital media is changing those industries ridiculously fast.
 We now have to teach students to prepare for a range of digital inputs and outputs — not just how to shoot digital video but how to edit and deliver it properly.”

 Ramsey believes the new editing model of Final Cut Pro X answers many of those challenges: “I see a definite industry shift towards the new modern file-based editing model in Final Cut Pro X. To turn out students who are really current in media development, we absolutely have to teach it.”

 What makes Final Cut Pro X so easy to teach, says Isis Jones, chief information officer and executive director of education at Full Sail, is that it’s so easy to use.
 “The technology really can’t be what the students are here to learn.
-It needs to be just part of the fibre that facilitates everything else they’re doing as artists and engineers and storytellers.
+It needs to be just part of the fiber that facilitates everything else they’re doing as artists and engineers and storytellers.
 We want technology to disappear for the students so they can focus strictly on craft.
-The simplicity, speed and flexibility of Final Cut Pro X has made that possible for all our students.”
+The simplicity, speed, and flexibility of Final Cut Pro X has made that possible for all of our students.”

 Says Ramsey, “It’s a much faster editing tool, because we used to have to spend lots of time going through and picking the shots.
 But now we can just skim through video footage to preview it.
 It makes editing a lot more streamlined.”

-While acknowledging the advantage of speed, programme director for digital cinematography Bob Truett notes other features that help student editors: “The software has a lot of flexibility.
+While acknowledging the advantage of speed, program director for digital cinematography Bob Truett notes other features that help student editors: “The software has a lot of flexibility.
 The Magnetic Timeline frees you to do things that you couldn’t do before, like moving clips around without constantly worrying about sync.
-But it also lets you decide whether to go auto, manual or both, depending on your workflow.
+But it also lets you decide whether to go auto, manual, or both, depending on your workflow.
 It’s really about how you want to edit.”

 Course Director for Intro to Editing and Visual Effects Will Cobble, who has been teaching Final Cut Pro since it was introduced, says the new software has created a practical classroom advantage.
 “Final Cut Pro X has made it easier to teach in less time,” he says.
 “We’ve been able to nearly double the time we spend teaching editing theory because we spend less time actually teaching the software.”

-“I see a definite industry shift towards the new modern file-based editing model in Final Cut Pro X. To turn out students who are really current in media development, we absolutely have to teach it.” — Rick Ramsey, director of visual arts programmes, Full Sail University
+“I see a definite industry shift towards the new modern file-based editing model in Final Cut Pro X. To turn out students who are really current in media development, we absolutely have to teach it.” — Rick Ramsey, director of visual arts programs, Full Sail University